 Environmental aspects in the life cycle assessment

 However, the standard does not specify exactly what "careful consideration" means.
-Each company or organization must decide this for themselves, taking into account their specific situation.
+Each company or organization must decide this for itself, taking into account its specific situation.

 Determine environmental aspects: General approach

 It is not necessary to analyze every raw material, every single product or every single activity in the course of a service for relevance as a possible environmental aspect.
 Rather, your company can group or categorize activities, products and services in a meaningful way, but only if there are common significant characteristics.

 Finally, your organization needs to determine whether any relevant aspects arise from these characteristics, what significant environmental impacts may result, and how environmental performance can be improved.
 ISO 14001 makes suggestions in the Annex under A.6.1.2 as to which environmental aspects might be considered in this regard.
 However, this "checklist" is neither complete nor do the aspects mentioned apply equally to every company and organization.

 - Discharges to water